libra2org/libra2-core/RUST_CODING_STYLE.md

 **For production crates:**

-Production crates are defined as the set of crates that create externally published artifacts, e.g. the Aptos validator, the Move compiler, and so on.
+Production crates are defined as the set of crates that create externally published artifacts, e.g. the Libra2 validator, the Move compiler, and so on.

 For the sake of example, we'll consider you are defining a test-only helper function `foo` in `foo_crate`: